BrunaCamposPT/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/move-lcs-implementation-project-tenant.md

 7. After the production environment has been deployed, verify that source and target environments have exactly the same code, otherwise migration will fail.
 If necessary, deployable packages must be installed on the target production environment.
 8. Request to copy database and blob storage from the old production environment to the new production environment.

-	 - **Cloud deployment to self-service deployment**: [Submit a service request](../../dev-itpro/lifecycle-services/submit-request-dynamics-service-engineering-team.md) of type **Other** to request that the Microsoft Service Engineering team copy the database and blob storage, if applicable, from the old production environment to the new production environment.
-Be sure to include LCS IDs and environment IDs from source and target projects in the service request.
+	 - Please make sure that the old and the new projects are both self-service deployments

-	 - **Both projects (old and new) are self-service deployments**: Submit a **support ticket** requesting a copy of the database and blob storage, if applicable, from the old production environment to the new production environment.
-Be sure to include LCS IDs and environment IDs from source and target projects in the support ticket.
+	 - Submit a support request to copy database and blob storage, if applicable, from old production environment to the new production environment, with the following information:
+		- Source LCS project and source tenant ID (can be found on LCS -> Subscription available)
+		- Target LCS project and target tenant ID (can be found on LCS -> Subscription available)
+		- Blob storage copy: Yes/No
+		- Preferable 48h donwtime window

 	1. This process will require interaction between Microsoft and the implementing project team.
 Ensure that you follow the email notifications or notifications directly in the service request.
 	2. After Microsoft has completed the activity and provided you with updated information, you will need to validate the new production environment.